 I feel like Kanye dumping on Taylor Swift when I say I was disappointed that Parasite won so many awards.
 We worked hard to see as many of the nominated movies as we could before the ceremony and the only one I fell asleep in was Parasite.
 It was right around when all the characters started getting killed off.
-I was liking the movie up til it was obvious the sister was going to get a job in the rich people’s house too.
+I was liking the movie up until it became obvious that the sister was going to get a job in the rich people’s house too.
 And then of course, the father and mother.
 Best screenplay was certainly a stretch.

 If every winter day was like this one we wouldn’t appreciate this one as much.
 Full sun can turn the ski trails to mush so you need temperatures well below freezing for crisp, squeaky traction and today was perfect.
 Except for the part when I went off trail on short hill and caught my skis under a frozen branch.
 It was pretty much a face plant but I did manage to break the impact with my arms.
 I would go out there again in a second but I have jury duty tomorrow.